Syjamnik/MarkemViewer/README.md

 # GITREPO-MarkemViewer
- Allows for comunication between computer and MarkemSmartdate x40.5,60,65
+ Allows for comunication between computer and Markem Smartdate